 Nehemiah 8:10 (NKJV)

 If the enemy, Satan, can steal our joy, he has won half the battle.
-The devil loves to lead believers into a state of anxiety, fear, or worry.
-That is one of the ways he gets our focus off the joy of the Lord.
-If our hearts are broken, we are more likely to succumb to his tactics.
-One reason it is so important for us to cling to the joy of the Lord in spite of our situations is that it gives us strength against the enemy.
+The devil loves to lead a Christian into a state of anxiety, fear, or worry.
+That is one of the ways he can get their focus off the joy of the Lord.
+If a person’s heart is broken, they are more likely to succumb to Satan’s tactics.
+One reason it is so important for us to cling to the joy of the Lord in spite of our circumstances is that it gives us strength against the enemy.

 Rejoice in the Lord always.
 Again I will say, rejoice!

 Philippians 4:4 (NKJV)